richardbenson91477/4c/README.md

 **NOTE:** 4c is still in the language design phase

+**UPDATE:** 4c is still in the language design phase... and a compiler is being implementated

 # Please refer to [doc/4c_lang.md](4c_lang.md).
 ---
 © 2021 Richard A. Benson <richardbenson91477@protonmail.com><br>